miaulez/Breach-Check/README.md

-# Breach-Check
+# Breach Check
-Take a list of emails and check if they've been in data breaches before.
+**Take a list of emails and check if they've been in data breaches before.**

 A simple script I made to take a list of emails and check if they've been in data breaches before whilst not having to pay for a "HaveIBeenPwned" api.